dotnet/android-samples/MapsAndLocationDemo_v2/README.md

 	* Change <code>using Android.App;</code> to <code>using Android.Support.V4.App;</code>

 At this point the binding will target Android 2.2 and will run on older devices.

+#Troubleshooting

+##AAPT.EXE location incorrect

+Google changed the location of certain tools in r22 of the Android SDK (release in mid-May, 2013), which may cause Xamarin.Android to report this error.
+The forum post [aapt.exe location incorrect](http://forums.xamarin.com/discussion/comment/15360/#Comment_15360) contains some helpful advice for dealing with this issue.

+##"does not implement inherited abstract member" compile error

+This error is typically caused by one of two things:

+1. **Out of date version of Xamarin.Android** - As of June 13, 2013 please use Xamarin.Android 4.6.8 from the Stable update channel.
+Older versions of Xamarin.Android do not seem to work.
+The Beta and Alpha channels do not receive the same level of QA.
+Care and patience are required if you wish to use the Alpha or Beta builds for production applications.

+2. **A stale `google-play-services_lib` directory** - Ensure that you have an up-to-date version of the Google Play Services library via the Android SDK manager, and ensure that the Android Library project that your project is using is also up to date.
+The forum post [Google Maps v2 and "does not implement inherited abstract member" messages](http://forums.xamarin.com/discussion/5030/google-maps-v2-and-does-not-implement-inherited-abstract-member-messages) will also be useful in troubleshooting this issue.